reactiflux/reactiflux.com/pages/transcripts/jeroen-ransijn.md

 ---

-**Q:** How does the component library/design system fits with legacy projects and priorities from the business perspective? – wilder
+<a name="component-librarydesign-system-fits-legacy" href="#component-librarydesign-system-fits-legacy">#</a> **Q:** How does the component library/design system fits with legacy projects and priorities from the business perspective? – wilder

 **A:** I am interpreting this as how well Evergreen works inside of  legacy projects from the community as well as possibly our own internal legacy projects.